vanus-labs/docs/user-manual/getting-started/quick-start.md

 ```

 :::tip
-if you are using a normal k8s cluster, just use `kubectl get svc -n vanus` to find endpoint
+if you are using a normal k8s cluster, just use `kubectl get svc -n vanus` to find the endpoint
 :::

-use evn variable to tell endpoint to vsctl
+use evn variable to tell the endpoint to vsctl

 ```shell
 export VANUS_GATEWAY=192.168.49.2:30001
 ```

-**Last**, validating if it has connected to Vanus
+**Finally**, validating if it has connected to Vanus

 ```shell
 vsctl cluster controller topology
 ```

-output should like
+output should look like

 ```shell
 +-------------------+--------+----------------------------------------------------+